 There was was a crowd of over 16,000 at Ibrox Park on Saturday 10 April for Queen's Park's latest Glasgow League match against Rangers.
 A hard-fought first half finished goalless.
 While Rangers had more of the play in the opening period, the position was reversed after the interval.
 Willie Stewart gave Queen's the lead in 55 minutes from a Willie Lambie pass.
 Bob McColl doubled the lead when he was first to react when an attempted Nicol Smith pass back came back off the crossbar.
 Towards the close, Bob McColl struck for a second time from a Willie Stewart cross to give the Spiders an impressive 3-0 victory.
 It was Rangers' first home defeat of the season.

-On Thursday 15 April, Glasgow's Parks Committee considered an enquiry from Queen's Park as to whether the Parks Department would be willing to sell the club 5,258 square yards of ground adjacent to Hampden Park.
+On Thursday 15 April, Glasgow's Parks Committee considered an enquiry from Queen's Park as to whether the Parks Department would be willing to sell the club 5,258 square yards of land adjacent to Hampden Park (the strip of land between the ground and Cathcart Road).
 The Committee took the view that the land should not be sold but confirmed that they were willing to grant a lease for say 12 to 20 years.

 Queen's Park were at home to Celtic in the Glasgow League on Saturday 17 April.
 Despite threatening weather, a crowd of around 10,000 turned out for the game.
 Early in the match, James Irons sprained his ankle and could take no further part.
 However, even with ten men, Queen's more than held their own.
 There were no goals in the opening half but Bob McColl fired a penalty kick high over the bar after Willie Stewart had been tripped by Dan Doyle.
 With the wind advantage after the break, Queen's Park assumed the offensive and took the lead when Robert Lambie slipped through the Celtic defence and scored with a quick low shot.
 Robert's older brother Willie then made the score 2-0 with a fierce drive.
 By this point, Davie Stewart was limping badly but Queen's held on for a deserved victory.
 Celtic had a dangerous spell near the end but their shooting was erratic.

 Two days after the Celtic game, a fairly strong Queen's Park side travelled down to Dumfries to play Nithsdale at Cresswell Park.
-Despite drizzle throughout, the match attracted the largest crowd in Dumfries for a considerable time.
+Despite drizzle throughout, the match attracted a record crowd for Dumfries.
 Queen's won 5-0, with goals from Bob McColl (2), Willie Stewart, Alex Christie and Robert Lambie.
+The Spiders made a weekend of it.
+They left Glasgow on the Saturday evening, visited Caerlaverock Castle on the Sunday and Newbattle Abbey on the Monday, before playing the match on the Monday evening.
+The party returned to Glasgow on the Tuesday morning.

-On Saturday 1 May, Queen's Park had a home match with Third Lanark in the Glasgow League "before a gratifyingly large crowd".
+Queen's Park were not in action on Saturday 24 April but, on the following Saturday, they had a home match with Third Lanark in the Glasgow League "before a gratifyingly large crowd".
 After Willie Lambie had missed two good chances, Bob Hamilton gave Queen's the lead after good play by Bob McColl.
 Five minutes from half-time, former Spider Tom Gibbons drew Third Lanark level with a fine shot.
 Then, in 50 minutes, John Dunlop, looking offside, gave the Volunteers the lead.
 Queen's equalised with a beautiful Willie Lambie shot after a great run up the wing.
 Queen's went close time after time and finally went ahead in 75 minutes when Bob Hamilton struck from a McColl assist.
 Seven minutes later, Hamilton returned the favour for Bob McColl to make the final score 4-2 for the Spiders.

 The Queen's Park side that clinched the Glasgow League championship at Celtic Park was - Kenny Anderson; John Ritchie and John Gillespie; Bob McFarlane, Alex Christie and Davie Stewart; Robert Lambie, Hugh Butler, Bob McColl, Bob Hamilton and Willie Lambie.